asaashraf/bustub/README.md

     bustub.git

-## 3. Copy it into your private repository
+## 3. Copy It Into Your Private Repository

 Replace `YOUR_GITHUB_USERNAME` and `private-bustub` with your information:

     cd bustub.git
     git push --mirror git@github.com:YOUR_GITHUB_USERNAME/private-bustub.git

-After the push completes, remove the temporary copy:
+After the push completes, return to the parent directory and remove the temporary copy:

     cd ..
     rm -rf bustub.git

-## 4. Clone your private repository
+## 4. Clone Your Private Repository

 Now clone the private repository that you just created: